lukso-network/lsp-smart-contracts/packages/lsp-smart-contracts/docs/contracts/LSP11BasicSocialRecovery/LSP11BasicSocialRecovery.md

 function selectNewController(address addressSelected) external nonpayable;
 ```

-select an address to be a potentiel controller address if he reaches the guardian threshold and provide the correct secret string Requirements:
+select an address to be a potential controller address if he reaches the guardian threshold and provide the correct secret string Requirements:

 - only guardians can select an address